cloudlab-aia/game_external_proc/context.md

 # Project Overview

-This document serves as a test for a project aimed at capturing frames directly from the GPU and optimizing their processing.
-The goal of the project is to enhance performance by leveraging GPU capabilities for efficient frame handling and applying optimization techniques to improve overall system responsiveness.
+This project explores techniques for capturing frames directly from the GPU and optimizing their processing pipeline.
+The main objective is to improve real-time rendering performance by leveraging GPU capabilities and applying advanced frame processing methods.

-Key Objectives:
+## Key Objectives
-- Capture frames directly from the GPU.
+- Capture frames efficiently from the GPU without significant latency.
-- Optimize frame processing for better performance.
+- Optimize the processing pipeline to enhance system responsiveness.
-- Explore techniques to reduce latency and improve efficiency.

-This test will help validate the feasibility of the approach and identify potential areas for improvement.
+- Investigate frame enhancement techniques, such as upscaling or frame generation.
+- Validate the approach through functional testing and performance analysis.

+This document provides an overview of the project's goals and its current status.